xixiaofinland/sf.nvim/README.md

 These commands quickly run and verify the pass/fail result.

 🔀 2.
-Complex use-case: Test with code coverage info
+Use-case 2: with code coverage info

 Use the same hotkeys but capitalize the last letter: